Skip to main content

 Sign-Up and get your API Token

-To use Okareo you will need an API Token, some data, and a model to test.
+To use Okareo programatically, you will need an API Token, some data, and a prompt to test.

 1. If you haven't already, you can sign-up for a free account with full access.